Ultrawipf/OpenFFBoard/README.md

 # Open FFBoard
-The Open FFBoard is an open source force feedback interface with the goal of creating a platform for highly compatible simulation devices.
+The Open FFBoard is an open source force feedback interface with the goal of creating a platform for highly compatible FFB simulation devices like steering wheels and joysticks.

-This firmware is optimized for the Open FFBoard.
+This firmware is optimized for the Open FFBoard and mainly designed for use with DD steering wheels.
-At the moment the software is far from finished.
-Features may not work completely or contain errors.
+Remember this software is experimental and is intended for advanced users.
+Features may contain errors and can change at any time.

 More documentation about this project is on the [hackaday.io page](https://hackaday.io/project/163904-open-ffboard).